freia-lab/e3-cm/doc/readme.txt

 TestEssProtoFreia_20190529 - KG, Modified the 1 s interrupt block OB32 - changed the local symbol to memory location in the
 			     network genereting OneMinute bit.
 			     Modified logic in the grafcet function block Network 21 (controlling CV03 according to the FT552 limits).
 			     Added initialization of temporary variables missing for standby mode.

+TestEssProtoFreia_20190617 - KG, Added state of 2K operation sequence (SQ9_state) from HNOSS to DB102.
+			     Added parameter S8_P_CV01 in db100/db101 and FC33.